jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 <h3>Serve</h3>
   <ul>
-    <li>Put the coated Noodles into a Bowl and adorn with an egg if you'd like for extra protein.</li>
+    <li>Put the coated Noodles into a Bowl and adorn with an Egg if you'd like for extra protein.</li>
     <li>Squeeze on some Lime Juice to cut through the fattiness of the dish if that fits your palette.</li>
   <li><strong>Enjoy!</strong></li>
 </ul>